IBMStreams/sample.edge-rolling-average/README.md

     hzn service log -f app-control-service

 - View log statements
     - This log contains a variety of statements.
 The standard println output will be in this log, as well as the output from the trace statements.
-Search for "USER-NAME" for example of println output.
-The trace statements will contain "#splapptrc".
-    - Here is a snippet of the log.
-Notice that the input variables that were supplied made it to the application and were output to this log file. (e.g. MyFavoriteFootballTeams).
-Also, notice that the DEBUG-LEVEL message was not in the log.
-This means the STREAMS_OPT_TRACE_LEVEL runtime-option that set the level to INFO made it to the application as well.

 ```
 2020-08-19T10:07:10.064038778-07:00 stdout F 19 Aug 2020 17:07:10.063+0000 [56] INFO #splapptrc,J[0],P[0],PrintAvPrice M[TradesAppCloud_withLogTrace.spl:appTrc:82]  - mySubmissionTimeVariable_string =MyFavoriteFootballTeams